What exactly is furlough?

 What does it mean for employers?

 Employers can claim a grant which will not need to paid back.
 It can cover up to 80% of your employee’s wages for all employment costs.
 There is a limit of £2,500 per month.
 The amount paid will be based on whatever you paid them in the February 2020 payroll.
 It only relates to employees added to the payroll by 19 March 2020.
+It can include those returning to work after a period of maternity and paternity leave – more details here

 The claim is made by the employer online and full details of the application process is available here.
 You will need to work out how much you can claim for.
 Be aware that all claims will be audited by HMRC.
 You will need the Government Gateway User ID and password you were given when you registered for PAYE online to access the system.